mstuttgart/odoo-snippets/CONTRIBUTING.md

 * You can relaunch the extension from the debug toolbar after making changes to the files listed above.
 * You can also reload (`Ctrl+R` or `Cmd+R` on Mac) the VS Code window with your extension to load your changes.

+## Commit format

+Use commits in follow format

+> [TAG] My commit message

+This `TAG` can be:

+* IMP: to improvements
+* NEW: to new resource and snippets
+* FIX: to bug fixes
+* DEL: to remove anything

 ## Send a PR
 * Commit your changes and send us a Pull Request.